-Stuartholme’s dynamic Co-curricula Arts Program comprises music, art, drama and private speech and drama.
+Stuartholme’s dynamic Co-curricular Arts Program comprises music, art, drama and private speech and drama.

 Stuartholme offers a broad range of musical performance opportunities.
 Participation fosters a sense of perseverance and achievement; improving responsibility, time management and organisational skills.
 With over 250 instrumental and vocal lessons taking place each week and 9 ensembles on offer, music is a bustling hub of activity.
 Students are encouraged to perform in at least one major event each year and may also participate in workshops, tours and performances outside School-hours.